fireJera/fireJera.github.io/_posts/2017-03-15-runtime_Message_Forwarding.md

 	        //judge the method will be swizlling is existed BOOL didAddMethod = class_addMethod(class, originalSelector, method_getImplementation(swizzlingMethod), method_getTypeEncoding(swizzlingMethod));
 	        if (didAddMethod) {
-	            //This way exchange method directly
+	            //This way exchange method indirectly
-	            class_replaceMethod(class, swizzlingSelector, method_getImplementation(originalMethod), method_getTypeEncoding(originalMethod));
+	            //if superClass implenmention the method, but itself didn't, so we need add new implenmention before exchange. class_replaceMethod(class, swizzlingSelector, method_getImplementation(originalMethod), method_getTypeEncoding(originalMethod));
 	        } else {
-	            //This way exchange implemention indirect
+	            //This way exchange implemention directly
 	            method_exchangeImplementations(originalMethod, swizzlingMethod);
 	        }
 	    });